-Fibromyalgia is a chronic condition that causes widespread pain in the muscles and joints throughout the body along with fatigue, memory problems, gastrointestinal symptoms, headaches, and more.
+Fibromyalgia is a chronic condition that causes widespread pain in the muscles and joints throughout the body.
+Besides that, it also brings fatigue, memory problems, gastrointestinal symptoms, headaches, and more.
 For many fibromyalgia sufferers, it’s been a long road of doctor visits, tests, and trial and error to have finally arrived at their diagnosis.
 From there, it can be a roller coaster of healthcare options to find ways to ease the pain, get better sleep, and try to function as normally as possible.
-While there is no clear, established treatment plan for fibromyalgia sufferers since each person’s case presents so differently, there are changes you can phase into your life that can help bring some needed relief.
+While there is no definite treatment plan for fibromyalgia, some lifestyle changes can bring relief.

 5 Ways to Feel Better with Fibromyalgia

-- Take good care of your nervous system – the more that is understood about fibromyalgia, the more it points to a “miscommunication” of pain signals within the central nervous system (CNS).
+The more we understand fibromyalgia, the more we learn that it may be due to a “miscommunication” of pain signals within the central nervous system (CNS).
 People who live with fibromyalgia experience pain differently than those without the condition.
-While it was once believed that fibromyalgia was an inflammatory condition, research now points to origins within the central nervous system that causes an amplification of pain.
-The vertebrae of your spine are designed to protect the delicate and vital tissues of the CNS.
+While we used to believe that fibromyalgia was an inflammatory condition, research now points to origins within the central nervous system that causes an amplification of pain.
+The vertebrae of your spine protect the delicate and vital tissues of the CNS.
 When there are problems with spinal alignment, whether due to injury or wear and tear over time, it can compromise the way the CNS works and cause the conditions under which fibromyalgia might be allowed to develop.

 How Upper Cervical Care Can Help with Fibromyalgia

-The focus of upper cervical chiropractic care is on the uppermost two vertebrae in the neck where it forms a connection to the base of the skull.
+The focus of upper cervical chiropractic care is on the uppermost two vertebrae in the neck.
 Why focus on this small area of the spine?
 Where the head and neck meet is a critical part of the central nervous system (CNS) that is relevant to fibromyalgia sufferers for several reasons:

-- Restoration of normal blood flow – normal atlas alignment plays an important role in the ability of blood to flow normally between the head and neck, giving the tissues of your central nervous system the oxygen and nutrients it relies on to work properly.
+Normal atlas alignment plays an important role in the ability of blood to flow normally between the head and neck.
+This gives the tissues of your central nervous system the oxygen and nutrients it relies on to work properly.

-- Improved CSF (cerebrospinal fluid) flow – cerebrospinal fluid is produced in the brain and is circulated throughout the central nervous system to deliver nutrients and clear the tissues of metabolic wastes.
+Cerebrospinal fluid is produced in the brain and is circulated throughout the central nervous system.
+It delivers nutrients and clears the tissues of metabolic wastes.
 Abnormal positioning of the atlas can obstruct the normal flow of CSF, increasing pressure inside the head.